-(1) Types of signs permitted: Business and/or identification.
 (2) Permitted number of signs: Attached: One only, except that an additional freestanding sign may be permitted on through lots or lots having frontage on three or more streets.
 All requirements of subsection 5 shall also be met.
-1 Ground: One only, except that an additional ground sign may be permitted on through lots having frontage on three or more streets.
-(3) Maximum area of signs: Attached: One square foot of aggregate area per linear foot of building street frontage up to a maximum of 64 square feet per premises, regardless of the number of establishments occupying such premises.
-Freestanding: One-half the permitted size of attached signs, except as indicated in this section.
-1 Ground: 20 square feet.
+Ground: One only, except that an additional ground sign may be permitted on through lots having frontage on three or more streets.
+(2) Maximum area of signs: Attached: One square foot of aggregate area per linear foot of building street frontage up to a maximum of 64 square feet per premises, regardless of the number of establishments occupying such premises.
+(3) Maximum area of signs: Freestanding: One-half the permitted size of attached signs, except as indicated in this section.
+Ground: 20 square feet.
 (4) Permitted location: Attached: Signs shall be located on the building and shall not extend above the parapet of the building nor more than 18 inches from any building wall or marquee face, provided that such sign shall not project more than six inches into the street right-of-way unless it is at least ten feet above street grade, in which case it may not extend more than 18 inches into the street right-of-way.
-1 Freestanding: Signs shall be no greater than 20 feet in height and in accordance with subsection 6 hereof (Freestanding ground signs).
+Freestanding: Signs shall be no greater than 20 feet in height and in accordance with subsection 6 hereof (Freestanding ground signs).
 Ground: Behind street right-of-way line and in accordance with subsection 7.